Highly luminous supernovae associated with gamma-ray bursts II. The luminous blue bump in the afterglow of GRB 140506A: Results

 The reddened and relatively faint afterglow implies that it is hardly detected beyond $\approx0.14$ d, and therefore there is no useful overlap with the ground-based data set from \cite{Fynbo2014AA}.
-We therefore fitted that data independently.
-It clearly shows a shallower decay than before, an unusual but not unprecedented phenomenon.
+We therefore fit that data independently.
+It clearly shows a shallower decay than before, which is an unusual but not unprecedented phenomenon.
 The data extending from 0.33 to 3.5 days were again fit by single decay for which we find $\alpha_2=0.54\pm0.03$.
-There follows a large data gap and then two further epochs (as well as a single unfiltered point, calibrated to $r^\prime$, inbetween) at 21 and 68 days (as well as the host-galaxy observations about a year after the GRB).
-A simple extrapolation of the $\alpha_2=0.54$ decay showed that at 21 days, the fit strongly overestimated the actual data, therefore, a break must have occurred, likely a jet break.
-However, as the following ``plateau'' is clearly not the host-galaxy level, this would imply either a strong, long-lasting flattening of the afterglow, which is very unlikely, or a new emission component.
-Despite the high redshift and the large line-of-sight extinction, the most natural explanation is a SN following GRB 140506A, as \cite{Heintz2017AA} already speculate.
-Another piece of evidence that this bump is due to a new component is that clear colour evolution is now seen, as shown in Fig. \ref{colour}.
-While colour evolution during afterglows is not an unknown phenomenon, it is relatively rare, and usually only detectable in case of dense coverage, some such examples being GRB 091127 \citep{Filgas2011AA}, GRB 111209A \citep{Kann2018AA}, and GRB 130427A \citep{Perley2014ApJ} -- all of these also showed colour evolution within the first hours and not weeks after the GRB.
-The late-time SNe following GRBs, however, show a thermally-dominated spectrum that is very different from the non-thermal synchrotron afterglow spectrum, which automatically implies colour evolution.
+A large data gap follows and then two further epochs (as well as a single unfiltered point, calibrated to $r^\prime$, in-between) at 21 and 68 days (as well as the host-galaxy observations about a year after the GRB).
+A simple extrapolation of the $\alpha_2=0.54$ decay showed that at 21 days, the fit strongly overestimated the actual data; therefore, a break must have occurred, likely a jet break.
+However, as the following plateau is clearly not the host-galaxy level, this would imply either a strong, long-lasting flattening of the afterglow, which is very unlikely, or a new emission component.